THIS ARTICLE MUST READ! 1916 to 2018 Industrial Hemp Goes Full Circle . . . Will History Repeat Itself?

 As I continually research Industrial Hemp it's past, present and future there are pivotal moments in history we should never forget.
 The following excerpt from the exquisite discourse by Jacob Silver PhD sickens me of how different the world would be if not for the following events.

 Please pass the story link along to your social circle, or please by all means post this excerpt on your site, social media, email it to your friends, scream it from the rooftops.
 A novel could be written on what the world could have been if not for the evil s.o.b. industrialists you are about to learn about.

 "But hemp is now not used for paper in the United States.
 Why?
-It is a friendly plant to the ecology, not leaching the soil.
+It is a friendly plant to the ecology, leaching the soil.
 It is easily grown in most parts of the United States.
 An acre of hemp plants absorbs more atmospheric carbon than an acre of any species of tree, or an acre of mixed species of trees.
 Paper from hemp does not require that there be any deforestation, in the Amazon or in this country.
 The processing of hemp for paper does not require the use of chloride, which forms the widespread, carcinogenic polychorinated dibenzodioxin, popularly known as dioxin.
 And hemp can be used to make fabric of many sorts, including canvass, rope, plastic, and building materials for homes and other buildings.
-Finally, hemp seed produce a very nutritious oil for people.
+Finally, hemp seed produces a very nutritious oil for people & animals.